Cerebral Palsy Lawyers

 In order to prove that your child’s cerebral palsy was caused by medical malpractice, our attorneys must be able to establish four things:

-- Your child’s cerebral palsy diagnosis resulted in damages - Claimants have to show that their child’s diagnosis resulted in medical expenses, pain and suffering, physical therapy, or other damages.
+- Your child’s cerebral palsy diagnosis resulted in damages.
+Claimants must show that their child’s diagnosis resulted in medical expenses, pain and suffering, a loss of earning capacity, or other damages.

 - Physical therapy

 - Counseling or psychological therapy